Danny Alexander

-Sir Daniel Grian Alexander (born 15 May 1972) is a former politician who was Chief Secretary to the Treasury between 2010 and 2015.
+Sir Daniel Grian Alexander (born 15 May 1972) is a British banker, lobbyist and former politician who was Chief Secretary to the Treasury between 2010 and 2015.
 He was the Member of Parliament (MP) for the Inverness, Nairn, Badenoch & Strathspey constituency from 2005 until the general election in May 2015.
 In his first parliamentary term (2005–2010), Alexander was the Liberal Democrat spokesperson for Work and Pensions (2007–2008), the Chief of Staff to party leader Nick Clegg, and Chair of the Liberal Democrat Manifesto Group (2007–2010).

 With the 2010 general election producing a hung parliament, he was one of the four Liberal Democrat MPs, along with Andrew Stunell, Chris Huhne, and David Laws, who were involved in negotiating the coalition agreement for the new coalition government with the Conservative Party.
 Alexander was initially appointed Secretary of State for Scotland, but at the end of May 2010, he was promoted to Chief Secretary to the Treasury, following the resignation of David Laws.

-He was knighted in the 2015 Dissolution Honours Lists on 27 August 2015.
+He was knighted in the 2015 Dissolution Honours on 27 August 2015.

 Early life and education

 Alexander was born in Edinburgh.
 As a child he lived on the island of Colonsay where his father was a firefighter, potter and deputy pier master.
 He attended Colonsay Primary School.
 The family then moved briefly to South Uist in the Outer Hebrides, and next to Invergarry on the mainland, where he attended Invergarry Primary School.

 He was then educated at Lochaber High School, Fort William in the Scottish Highlands.
-He went on to read Philosophy, politics and economics (PPE) at St Anne's College, Oxford.
+He went on to study Philosophy, politics and economics (PPE) at St Anne's College, Oxford.